Prafulpatekar/pdf_generator/README.md

 - Frameworks: FastAPI
 - Database: Postgres or sqlite

-1. In above design there are 5 components
+1. In backend design there are 5 components
   - pdf_generator package (entrypoint)
   - Routers (For routing API Endpoints)
   - Cruds (Controller): This will have all buisness logic